Stock market today: Wall Street climbs to kick off a big week for earnings reports

-NEW YORK (AP) — U.S. stocks are charging higher Monday and clawing back a chunk of their big losses from last week, which was the worst for the S&P 500 in more than a year.
+NEW YORK (AP) — U.S. stocks climbed Monday and clawed back a chunk of their losses from last week, which was the worst for the S&P 500 in more than a year.

-The S&P 500 was up 1.2% in late trading, recovering more than a third of last week's rout.
-The Dow Jones Industrial Average was up 353 points, or 0.9%, with a little less than an hour remaining in trading.
-The Nasdaq composite was 1.4% higher.
+The S&P 500 rose 0.9% to recover more than a quarter of last week’s rout.
+The Dow Jones Industrial Average added 253 points, or 0.7%, and the Nasdaq composite jumped 1.1%.

-The rally was widespread, and most stocks rose.
+The rally was widespread, and most stocks across Wall Street rose.
 In the S&P 500, technology stocks led the way to bounce back from their worst week since the COVID crash of 2020.

-Nvidia leaped 4.7%, and Apple climbed 1% as Treasury yields stabilized in the bond market.
-Last week, a jump in yields cranked the pressure up on stocks, particularly those seen as the most expensive and making their investors wait the longest for big growth.
+Nvidia leaped 4.4%, and Alphabet climbed 1.4% as Treasury yields stabilized in the bond market.
+Last week, a jump in yields cranked up the pressure on stocks, particularly those seen as the most expensive and making their investors wait the longest for big growth.

 Bank stocks were also strong following some encouraging profit reports.
-Truist Financial rose 3.6% for one of the market's biggest gains after it reported better profit for the start of the year than analysts expected.
+Truist Financial rallied 3.4% after its profit for the start of the year topped analysts’ expectations.

-That helped offset a 4.4% drop for Tesla, which announced more cuts to prices over the weekend.
+They helped offset a 3.4% drop for Tesla, which announced more cuts to prices over the weekend.
 Elon Musk's electric-vehicle company has seen its stock drop more than 40% already this year, and it will report its first-quarter results on Tuesday.

 It’s a big week for earnings reports generally, with roughly 30% of the companies in the S&P 500 scheduled to say how much they made during the year’s first three months.
-That includes several companies that have come to be known as part of the “Magnificent Seven,” beyond Tesla.
+That includes companies that have come to be known as part of the “Magnificent Seven,” beyond Tesla and Alphabet.
 This handful of companies was responsible for the majority of the S&P 500’s big gain last year, raising the bar of expectations for them to justify their stock prices.

 The difference in growth between the Magnificent Seven and the rest of the S&P 500 should close by the end of the year, strategists Ohsung Kwon and Savita Subramanian said in a BofA Global Research Report.